airctic/icevision-streamlit/README.md

 # IceVision Streamlit App

 ## Pre-requisites
-You need to have the IceVision already installed in order to run the IceVision Streamlit App.
+You need to have the IceVision package already installed in order to run the IceVision Streamlit App.
 You can either install the `[inference]` or  `[all]`packages.
 The `[inference]` option is recommended if we are only interested in getting the predictions (inference) as opposed to training models.

 For `[inference]` the packages option:
 ```bash